ben-schneider-tech-com/ben-schneider-tech-com.github.io/README.md

 -----------
 ### **Creating a Jekyll static website for your resume**
 A static website is a good way to host resumes and documentation because it creates a centralized up-to-date resource for people to reference.
 Instead of having to keep track of how you have distributed copies, you can just update the website.
 This makes maintaining changing resources like resumes and documentation easy.
 To create your static website do the following:
-1. Install Jekyll on your system by [following these instructions](https://jekyllrb.com/docs/installation/)
+1. Install Jekyll and Ruby on your system by [following these instructions](https://jekyllrb.com/docs/installation/)
 2. Open a console in the directory you want your static website project to be in
 3. Run `jekyll new resume` to create your static website project